North Ridgeville officer issues memorable warning to speeding driver

 The post is an important reminder for everyone.

-“Slow down.
+One motorist said he's grateful police stopped the wild speeder before he killed someone.

+"Thank you to North Ridgeville's finest.
+I appreciate you for making our community safer," he said.

+The North Ridgevile police officer, who didn't sign his name to the letter, ended his letter by writing , "Slow down.
 Please.
 You are not invincible.
-I promise.”
+I promise."